That photo about captures it (courtesy of my good friend Creighton Wong), Ironman Lake Tahoe 2013 an EPIC race of grand proportions.

 Reaching the final turnaround and heading in for the last three miles I knew it was almost all over, at this point I was in my own internal world oblivious to everything around me.
 Each water stop passed by as I counted down the last few miles.
 It’d been over 15 hrs and it was down to the last 30 mins.
 Mile 24, then mile 25 and the Olympic Village was ahead, everyone cheering, it was in the bag as I ran up the cobble stones to the turnaround before the finish.
 There, the smiling faces of the crowd cheering you on, Kerry flying the British flag, a quick kiss and the finish line beckons, a final sprint and across the finish line, 140.6 miles and 15 hrs 41 mins.
 I am an Ironman…I don’t even hear the announcer calling out my name.
 It’s finally all over, 9 months of training culminating in finishing one of the toughest Ironman courses out there.

 Of the 2700 entrants, 565 decided not to start, some on race day itself.
 Of those that started 1 in 5 did not make it to the finish!
 Of those 1719 that started only one was physically challenged and so I took first in class at the inaugural Ironman Lake Tahoe.
-Sometimes you just gotta show up and take part…how about that as a metaphor for life.
+Sometimes you just gotta show up and take part.

 If you’d like to support my Ironman efforts and donate you can click the button below, the money I raise goes to help those with disabilities continue to lead even more active lives with the aid of prosthetics and adaptive devices that often aren’t covered by medical insurance.

 Help me raise $6000 for the Challenged Athletes Foundation